Justin-Fisher/SciPy2022-Webots-Poster/index.md

 2. A new Python API for Webots is presented that is more efficient and provides a more intuitive, easily usable, and "pythonic" interface than the simple Python API that has historically been included with Webots.
 (See the bullet-list below for some of the features and conveniences of this new API.)
 3. The history of this new API is presented including its development for an undergraduate Cognitive Science course called Minds, Brains, and Robotics.
 (See the second video below of a fun robot race!)
 4. Some design decisions are discussed, which likely parallel challenges that other developers face.
 5. Some readability metrics are provided to support the claim that the new API is much more readable than the old.
+Across the board, code written in the new API receives "better" scores than equivalent code written in the old.

 ## Quick Links.

 **Download Webots:**  https://cyberbotics.com/

 **The new Python API:**  https://github.com/Justin-Fisher/new_python_api_for_webots

+**Contact:** fisher at smu dot edu

 ## 1. About Webots